GSA/USSM/_pages/faq.md

       <div id="faq2" class="usa-accordion__content usa-prose">
         <ul>
           <li>
             Shared services is an industry best practice growing in popularity across the private sector that can improve the effectiveness and efficiency of the federal government.
-In its July 2023 paper on ‘Measuring the Business Value of Shared Services’, the Shared Services Leadership Coalition reported that 60% of large private organizations have transitioned to an approach of organization-wide shared services.
+In its July 2023 paper on ‘<a href="https://sharedservicesnow.org/wp-content/uploads/2023/09/A-Primer-on-Shared-Services-Center-Measures-for-the-US-Government-8-30-23.pdf">Measuring the Business Value of Shared Services</a>’, the Shared Services Leadership Coalition reported that 60% of large private organizations have transitioned to an approach of organization-wide shared services.
 Many state governments, nonprofits, and businesses have been able to reduce costs and improve their operational effectiveness by adopting shared services.
           </li>
           <li>
             Shared services are designed to increase government efficiency, address redundancies, improve service quality, reduce operating costs, and drive better use of technology across the federal government.
 The federal government can achieve: